wp-plugins/im-login-dongle/readme.txt

 In the future all or some of these features might be added:

-* [100%] If exec is enabled, run all bots from the console (saves time and resources)
 * [100%] A quick config option
 * [100%] Session manager
 * [Maybe] AIM someday?